microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 ### Configuration 4: Inverting PGA

 In this configuration, the OPA is configured as an inverting programmable gain amplifier  and used the internal resistor ladder built into the OPA module.
 The OPA is preconfigured with a gain of '3' using the internal resistor ladder.
-This gain can be changed by writing a different value to the GSEL bits of OPAxCON1 in the function named "void OPA_Inverting(void)" located in "application.c".
+This gain can be changed by writing a different value to the GSEL bits of OPAxCON1 in the function named ``void OPA_Inverting(void)`` located in ``application.c``.

 | OPA    | Gain | Positive Input   | Output (OUT)  |
 | :----: | :--: | :--------------: | :-----------: |